DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - 🛎️**functional coverage**: has every function in the code been called and returned results?
         - 🛎️**loop coverage**: has every loop in the code been executed under conditions that cause code execution multiple times, only once, and not at all?
         - 🛎️**statement coverage**: has every line of code been executed during the test?

+- ✴️**Test coverage report**: measures how many of the test cases have been completed and is used as a way to provide test metrics when using test cases.
+    - Penetration test report is provided when a penetration test is conducted.
+    - Code coverage report covers how much of the code has been tested
+    - Line coverage report is a type of code coverage report.
+    - Code coverage testing most frequently requires that every function has been called, that each statement has been executed, that all branches have been fully explored, and that each condition has been evaluated for all possibilities.
 - 6.2.8 Interface testing
     - Interface testing assesses the performance of modules against the interface specs to ensure that they will work together properly when all the development efforts are complete
     - Three types of interfaces should be tested: